tobecontinued/soclib/utils/doc/index.rst

 Soclib tools documentation
 ==========================

-This document aims to provide documentation about the SoCLib build
+This document describes the SoCLib build tools.
+It covers the following topics:
-tools:

 * General concepts_ about the component's :ref:`metadata <md>`,
   and the :py:mod:`underlying library <soclib_desc>`.